 Applicants need to be prepared to articulate how their chosen study/intern abroad program in their chosen country is a good fit given their academic and professional goals.
 Doing research into the various components of your chosen program will help you to get more specific in your application materials and thereby make your application more compelling.

-Applicants are encouraged to seek guidance from the Office of Fellowships, Awards, and Resources (GOFAR) when preparing their Gilman applications.
+Applicants are encouraged to seek guidance from the Center for Research and Fellowships (CRF) when preparing their Gilman applications.
 Email email@example.com with questions or to schedule an individual advising appointment.

 Applicants are also strongly encouraged to review the essay application tips on the Gilman website before beginning their application essays.